JeffDeCola/control-fpga-via-raspi-and-webserver/README.md

 ## OVERVIEW

-This project is separated into 4 main sections,
+This project is separated into 5 main sections,

-1. The FPGA
+1. The FPGA (ARTY S7-50)
+1. The BREADBOARD
-1. The BACKEND SERVER (Raspberry Pi) to control the I/O of the FPGA
+1. The BACKEND SERVER (Raspberry Pi 4B)
-1. The WEB SERVER (bluehost) providing the interface between the frontend and backend
+1. The WEB SERVER (bluehost)
-1. The BROWSER to provide a GUI
+1. The BROWSER

 This may help,